bayanr/d-tutorial/README.md

 }
 ```
 Ref implies the type is a reference type, i.e. changes inside
 the functions will change the variable outside the function.
-in means immutable
+in means the variable is const in the current scope
-out is an alias for ref(preferably used for parameters)
+out variables are initialized to their default values.

 #Structs
 http://dlang.org/struct